google8d2f7fffcdc71abe.html

 With Air Madagascar on strike, the only way for me to reach Toliara, where I was scheduled to run a workshop for UNICEF, was on RN7.
 We left Antananarivo’s airport mid-afternoon on Saturday and had to spend two nights on the road before reaching Toliara on Monday morning.

-South of Fianarantsoa, the second largest city, RN7 turns southwest, dipping down out of the highlands to the treeless savanna grasslands.
+South of Fianarantsoa, the second largest city in the country, RN7 turns southwest, dipping down from the highlands to the treeless savanna grasslands.
 This is Madagascar’s High Plains country, where herders drive their zebus and sleep out under the stars.
 If it wasn’t for the distinctive red and white kilometer posts on the roadside and the absence of pick-up trucks, it could be Wyoming or the Dakotas, the long grass blowing in the wind, the mountain ranges on the horizon.
 The grasslands gradually give way to a desert landscape dotted with scrubby trees and cactus, reminiscent of the American Southwest.

 The wealth in this beautiful but desolate landscape is definitely in them, thar hills—in this case it’s not gold, but sapphires.
 Migrants from all over the country have come to this region to seek their fortunes, digging into the hillsides with shovels and pickaxes.
 They live in rough, single-story shacks in a series of small towns that straggle RN7.
 The real wealth is controlled by foreign traders—mostly from Sri Lanka, Pakistan and Thailand—who buy the rough sapphires and sell them, mostly for export.
 The names on the gem stores tell the story—Fayez, Najeem, Iqbal, Farook.
 These are reportedly wild towns, with high rates of crime and prostitution, where the lucky miner who has just sold his sapphires blows it all on sugar-cane moonshine and the slots at Les Jokers Hotel and Karaoke Bar.